Newsjack

-Newsjack was a British satirical sketch show which was broadcast on BBC Radio 4 Extra between 2009 and 2021.
-It was hosted by Miles Jupp (2009-Mar 2011), Justin Edwards (Sep 2011-2013), Romesh Ranganathan (2014), Nish Kumar (2015–2016), Angela Barnes (2017–2018) and Kiri Pritchard-McLean (2019–2021).
+Newsjack is a British satirical sketch show which was broadcast on BBC Radio 4 Extra between 2009 and 2021.
+It was hosted by Miles Jupp (2009-Mar 2011), Justin Edwards (Sep 2011–2013), Romesh Ranganathan (2014), Nish Kumar (2015–2016), Angela Barnes (2017–2018) and Kiri Pritchard-McLean (2019–2021).
 It was first broadcast on 4 June 2009.
 The series was notable for having an "Open door" policy on writing, advertising itself as "the scrapbook sketch show written entirely by the Great British public" meaning that unsolicited writers without contract to the BBC could send in material.
 The show was designed to give new writers an opportunity to get material broadcast.
 It was hoped by the people behind the show that it would be a modern version of Week Ending, an earlier sketch show which also accepted material the same way.
 Most shows were recorded in front of a live audience at the BBC Radio Theatre in Broadcasting House.